-As a boss or manager, you’re probably spending most of your time trying to find ways to improve your business and improve your staff.
+As a boss or manager, you’re probably asking yourself how to be a good manager.
+You are also probably spending most of your time trying to find ways to improve your business and improve your staff.
 Sometimes you might forget to take a look in the mirror to see whether they are things that you can change about yourself that can directly lead to making both your staff and business better.

 That’s what Self Improvement Month is all about – analyzing yourself and setting goals that are going to make you better at what you do.

 Not sure where to start?
-Here are a ideas to consider if you are looking to become a better manager for the sake of your business and your employees.
+Here are ideas to consider if you are wondering how to be a good manager for the sake of your business and your employees.

 Improve the Way You Offer Feedback